Logs & Planners

 Solution: Schedule a potty sit 15-20 minutes after each meal.

-Get the schedule template
+Get schedule template

-Pattern: Sudden increase in accidents
+Pattern: Sudden Increase

 If accidents spike after a period of success, this may be regression.
 Common triggers: new sibling, stress, illness.